Commodities House Investments Ltd (HSA Group)

 -

-One of the sister companies reports that the Corporate Finance and Accounting Department is responsible for tax payments to governments.
-No tax policy is reported and this does not cover all operations.
+The company has published a tax policy that covers all sister companies and reports that the Corporate Finance and Accounting Department is responsible for tax payments to governments.

 -

-The company reports that in 2014, it has established an internal Whistleblowing Policy for its employees and stakeholders.
-However, no details on the process are available.
+The company reports that it established an internal whistleblowing policy for its employees and stakeholders in 2014.
+However, no detailed process is provided.

 -